-10. During investigation, statement dated 01.07.2016 of Shri Suryabhan Eknath Dhurphate, Proprietor of M/s.
+9. During investigation, statement dated 01.07.2016 of Shri Suryabhan Eknath Dhurphate, Proprietor of M/s.
 Sanket Overseas, Navi Mumbai, was recorded before the DRI, MZU, who was logistics provider and was involved in clearing the consignments through CHA, M/s.
 Indo Foreign Agents.

 From the perusal of his statement, it was disclosed that usually the cost and expenses incurred on the export material was only around 35% of the drawback amount.
 He also stated that the benefits availed by them and the exporter was to the extent of 65%.
-This was the modus operandi which was adopted by all such exporters including this exporter, who were exporting the goods on the basis of fake supplier's invoice.
+This was the modus-operandi which was adopted by all such exporters including this exporter, who were exporting the goods on basis of the fake supplier's invoice.

-11. Further from the investigation It appears from investigation that goods were procured from Domestic Tariff Area (DTA) without any invoices so no details of its manufacturing, production, using imported material or excisable material therein were available so it could not be ascertained whether any duties have been paid or otherwise.
+10. Further, from investigation it appears that goods were procured from Domestic Tariff Area (DTA) without any invoices so no details of its manufacturing, production, using imported material or excisable material therein were available so it could not be ascertained whether any duties have been paid or otherwise.

-During investigation, exporter could not produce any such details in respect of manufacturing, production or use of any imported material in impugned export goods, though he was having enough opportunity as he presented himself for recording of his statement but he failed to produce any such details.
+Exporter in his statement has also stated that he does not have any manufacturing unit & from the investigation also it appears from investigation that goods were procured from Domestic Tariff Area (DTA) without any invoices so no details of its manufacturing, production, using imported material or excisable material therein were available, so it could not be ascertained whether any duties have been paid or otherwise.
 Therefore, it appears from investigation that necessary ingredient of second proviso to Rule 3(1) Drawback Rule, 1995 is attracted in this case which does not permit any amount of drawback in such cases where no duty has been paid.